bhusawant/Login-Page/README.md

 # Login-Page

-It transparent and responsible Login page
+It is transparent and responsive Login page

 https://bhusawant.github.io/Login-Page/